BabbaWaagen/AstroPi/README.md

 # AstroPi

-### Infos
+## Infos:

-#The code is in the Folder, there is also a requirements.txt file inside
+###The code is in the Folder, there is also a requirements.txt file inside